| Subscribe via RSS

-Point of Total Assumption (PTA) - Test your PM Knowledge
+Point of Total Assumption (PTA) - Introduction

-Point of Total Assumption (PTA) is the total cost on a Fixed Price Incentive Fee (FPIF) contract, above which seller bears all the costs of a cost overrun.
+Point of Total Assumption (Part 1): In a Fixed Price Incentive Fee (FPIF) Contract, Point of Total Assumption (PTA) is the total cost above which seller bears all the costs of a cost overrun.
 In other words, any cost overrun above the PTA is not shared by the buyer and totally absorbed by the seller.
+This post is the first in a series of posts on PTA.
+In this post, we’ll look at the formula for PTA and I’ll leave you with a few quiz questions that we’ll address in the other posts of the series.

-Formula to calculate PTA:
+Formula to calculate PTA

 PTA = ((Ceiling Price - Target Price)/Buyer's Share Ratio) + Target Cost